 July 14 is France’s biggest public holiday, Bastille Day.
 The date commemorates the start of the French Revolution in 1789.
 Today there are big celebrations held on Bastille Day, much singing of the French national anthem La Marseillaise and fantastic fireworks displays.

 A key element of this style is their ability to tie a scarf in different, nonchalant ways that look fabulous.
-And France is home to the makers of the world’s most famous scarves, Hermes.
+And France is home to the maker of the world’s most famous scarves, Hermes.

 32. Disneyland Paris